 Could you tell us how you realized that pure sciences was your calling?
 How did you end up in such an offbeat, unconventional and unusual career?

 After SSC, when I stood first in the entire state of Maharashtra, when the news reporters asked me about my future plans, I told IIT because everyone around told me to say so.
 I had no specific plans.
 But when I was in my pre-degree (it used to be called this at that time), I had a circle of few friends who were interested in science and we used to discuss Einstein’s theory of relativity over a cup of tea.
 We didn’t understand much but we were curious.
 We were enamored by stories about Einstein, his hairstyle and all.
 We evolved talking about science and we enjoyed those discussions.
-All of us skipped the engineering colleges and got into pure sciences, even when we had secured fairly good ranks in IIT entrance.
+All of us skipped the engineering colleges and got into pure sciences, even when we did fine in IIT entrance.
 So my interest in science developed because of this peer group.
-Although I’m very proud of the choice I made, I now think if I would’ve done engineering and then come to scientific research, I may have been even more effective because unlike scientists, who are romantic about concepts, engineers are more pragmatic.
 The route of pure sciences is ideal if you study at premier institutes because the teachers and labs have to be the absolute best to make the students learn deeper, which unfortunately colleges still lack to a considerable degree.
 The purpose of education is to ensure that you are rendered mature enough to learn things by yourself because knowledge cannot be taught in the 2-3 years of graduation.
 It should only teach you how best to learn and educate yourself independently.
 Real learning begins after you graduate.

 What did you study?

 I did my M.Sc. in Physics (Pune University)) and Ph.D.
 (1980, Pune University, India) – Field : Ion Implantation.